flamelink/flamelink/docs/content.md

 app.content.unsubscribe('blog-posts', 'child_removed');
 ```

-*To unsubscirbe from the `child_moved` event for an individual entry for that type:*
+*To unsubscribe from the `child_moved` event for an individual entry for that type:*

 ```javascript
 app.content.unsubscribe('blog-posts', '1502966447501', 'child_moved');